 Shipyard Brewing Co.
 Pumpkinhead (4.5% ABV)

 Another light option all the way from Maine, this crisp wheat ale would be a strong choice for those Halloween parties on the horizon.
-It’s easy sipping (with a slight bitter bite that we liked) and the pumpkin does come through.
+It’s an easy sip (with a slightly bitter bite that we liked), and the pumpkin does come through.
 You’ll also get spice notes of cinnamon and nutmeg here.
-The nose reminded us of early fall, unripe pumpkin, and oddly enough, fresh pear.
-One taster even swears he got apple when he sipped as well.
-The brewery recommends serving it in a cinnamon and sugar-rimmed glass, but we don’t love sweetness with our beers so we passed on this.
+The nose reminded us of early fall, unripe pumpkin, and, oddly enough, fresh pear.
+One taster even swears he got an apple when he sipped as well.
+The brewery recommends serving it in a cinnamon and sugar-rimmed glass, but we don’t love sweetness with our beers, so we passed on this.
 Let us know if you try it, though!

 Dogfish Head Punkin Ale (7% ABV)

 We’re big Dogfish Head fans and have sampled Punkin Ale every year since its debut.
 It’s a true brown ale, full-bodied yet crisp, from the team down in Delaware.
 You get some bitterness, but it’s still refreshing.
 Notes of spice (we get a lot of cinnamon) and fresh pumpkin do come through, though not overbearing.
 The color on this one is deep golden with notes of orange.
 The beer is also quite consistent year over year, making it a staple for us.

 River Horse Brewing Co.
 Hipp-O-Lantern Imperial Pumpkin (8.1% ABV)